(Eds: Recasting overnight story with correction in last para)

-The grant was announced Friday after ten shortlisted startups completed a three-week accelerator programme, which culminates with pitches for the grants, a Booking.com statement said.
+The grant was announced Friday after 10 shortlisted startups completed a three-week accelerator programme, which culminated with pitches for the grants, a Booking.com statement said.

-The startup's founder Kumar Anubhav said that seeking a purpose in the life led him to the idea.
+The startup's founder Kumar Anubhav said seeking a purpose in life led him to the idea.

 "I am an engineer.
 I went to the US... worked for an American firm for several years, but the question that haunted me was what was the purpose of my life.
 That was the trigger," he told PTI after the announcement.

-Anubhav said they launched the pilot project in 2014, seeking to give travellers a real taste of the rural areas with intimate interactions.
+Anubhav said they launched the pilot project in 2014, seeking to give travellers a real taste of life in the rural areas.

-Notonmap's Euro 2,50,000 is the highest grant received by any startup and it has received the money for its proposed expansion plans in the future, the Booking.com statement said.
-PTI KRK AA BAL
+Notonmap's Euro 2,50,000 is the third highest grant received by any startup and the money will be deployed for its proposed expansion plans in the future, the Booking.com statement said.
+Colombia’s Impulse Travel and Okra Solar of Australia topped the list by bagging a grant of Euro 4,00,000 each.
+PTI KRK AA ABM ABM

 Disclaimer :- This story has not been edited by Outlook staff and is auto-generated from news agency feeds.
 Source: PTI